maxadamo/galera_maxscale/README.md

 ## Limitations

 - not fully tested on ipv4 only
-- keepalived missing configuration for ipv6
+- I added `ipv6` to keepalived but it's still not working
 - init.pp missing the full list of parameters
 - not tested yet on Ubuntu
 - initial state transfer is supported only through Percona Xtrabackup.
 I see no reason to support `mysqldump` and `rsync` since the donor would not be available during the transfer.
 I'll investigate soon how `mariabackup` works.